Security

 Share

-Ethiopia and Somalia took significant steps to restore and their bilateral relations, marking a pivotal moment in the Horn of Africa’s diplomatic landscape.
-The catalyst for this rapprochement was a series of high-level meetings and agreements facilitated by Turkish President Recep Tayyip Erdoğan, underscoring ‘s growing in regional diplomacy.
+Ethiopia and Somalia took significant steps to restore and enhance their bilateral relations, marking a pivotal moment in the Horn of Africa’s diplomatic landscape.
+The catalyst for this rapprochement was a series of high-level meetings and agreements facilitated by Turkish President Recep Tayyip Erdoğan, underscoring Turkey’s growing influence in regional diplomacy.

-The the nations had escalated in early 2024 when Ethiopia signed a Memorandum of Understanding (MoU) with Somaliland, a self-declared independent region of Somalia.
+The tensions between the two nations had escalated in early 2024 when Ethiopia signed a Memorandum of Understanding (MoU) with Somaliland, a self-declared independent region of Somalia.
 This agreement granted Ethiopia access to the port of Berbera in exchange for recognizing Somaliland’s sovereignty.
-Somalia viewed this move as a infringement on its territorial , leading to the expulsion of Ethiopian diplomats and the closure of Ethiopian consulates in Hargeisa and Garowe.
+Somalia viewed this move as a direct infringement on its territorial integrity, leading to the expulsion of Ethiopian diplomats and the closure of Ethiopian consulates in Hargeisa and Garowe.

 In response to the escalating tensions, Turkish President Erdoğan initiated mediation efforts, culminating in the Ankara Declaration signed on December 12, 2024.
 This declaration served as a framework for resolving the disputes, emphasizing mutual respect for sovereignty and territorial integrity.
-It outlined the establishment of technical to the issues, with a to conclude them within four months.
+It outlined the establishment of technical negotiations to address the contentious issues, with a commitment to conclude them within four months.

 Share